tahoe-lafs/magic-folder/docs/invites.rst

 Overview
 --------

-Desktop has a magic-folder.
+A "Desktop" device has a magic-folder.
-She created this magic-folder, so she also has the **write** capability to the Collective; i.e. she is the admin.
+Since it created this magic-folder it also has the **write** capability to the Collective; i.e. the human controlling this device is the admin.
 Desktop wishes to add Laptop as a member of the folder.
-She must send to Laptop: a read-capability to the Collective.
+Desktop must send to Laptop: a read-capability to the Collective.
-She must receive from Laptop: a read-capability to a fresh "Personal" directory for Laptop.
+Deskopt must receive from Laptop: a read-capability to a fresh "Personal" directory for Laptop.

-(If the Laptop was a read-only participant, there's no Personal readcap to send back).
+(If the Laptop is invited as a read-only participant, there's no Personal readcap to send back).

 It may be useful to exchange some other information; the above is a minimum.
 Desktop is the admin and thus decides what the Laptop device is called.

 We exchange messages between the Desktop and Laptop devices via a magic-wormhole.
-The built-in "app-versions" mechanism in magic-wormhole is used for protocol negotiation Besides the wormhole setup messages themselves, we exchange several message types.
+The built-in "app-versions" mechanism in magic-wormhole is used for protocol negotiation.
+Besides the wormhole setup messages themselves, we exchange several message types.
 They are all JSON and the exact format of these is detailed later.